Strong leadership in environmental sustainability and climate change is a priority for Northrop Grumman.

 Northrop Grumman recognizes that environmental sustainability is a matter of national security.
 Climate change is influencing natural disasters, population displacements, and conflicts over essential resources like food and water, which all contribute to destabilization.
 That’s why we’re dedicated to meeting the environmental challenges facing our world with solutions and technology that expand the boundaries of what it means to define possible as a global steward.

-To help guide our commitment to environmental sustainability, we have identified three mission areas with six goals to help us measure our success.
+To guide our commitment to environmental sustainability, we have identified seven goals to help us measure our success.

 - Source 50 percent of total electricity from renewable sources by 2030.